See Differentials for more details

 Very gentle initial examination is required to prevent possible expulsion of intra-ocular contents.
 Prompt specialist treatment is required to reduce the risk of sight- and eye-threatening complications.

 Scleritis is potentially a vision-threatening condition.
 Certain forms of scleritis can lead to perforation of the globe and reduced visual acuity.
 If global perforation is suspected, the eye should be shielded and palpation should be avoided.
 It should be evaluated further by an ophthalmologist.
-Scleritis is commonly associated with connective tissue disorders including rheumatoid arthritis, granulomatosis with polyangiitis (Wegener’s), systemic lupus erythematosus, and relapsing polychondritis.
+Scleritis is commonly associated with connective tissue disorders including rheumatoid arthritis, granulomatosis with polyangiitis (formerly known as Wegener’s granulomatosis), systemic lupus erythematosus, and relapsing polychondritis.